klaarnut/user-docs/en/blog-seo.md

 Sample of Category : https://domain.com/blog/category/categoryname

-It's : https://domain.com/blog/category/general (general is default blog genetal)
+It's : https://domain.com/blog/category/general (general is default blog category)

 **Custom URL** is what you can add more from deafult.